Hubas-prog/reshapeGC/README.md

 How to use it :

-1- Download the zip file and unzip to your R directory
+1- Download the zip file and unzip to your Rproj directory

 2- Open reshapeGC.Rproj in R studio